mmcint/mmcint.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Mike McIntire and I am a Computational Geoscientist and Data Scientist.
 I currently work at a small startup called Onward.
 At Onward, I work at the intersection of geoscience and technology.
-I currently work on the [Challenges](https://thinkonward.com/app/c/challenges) platform building interesting data science challenges for our users.
+I currently work on the [Challenges](https://thinkonward.com/app/c/challenges) platform building interesting data science challenges for our diverse and talented users.
 I am most passionate about using data science to solve problems in the geosciences.
-I am also passionate about teaching and mentoring.
-I have taught several courses at Kansas State University and I am currently a mentor for the [Data Science for All](https://www.datascience4all.org/) program.

 ## Education